mjdominus/util/README.md

 finds one of these and runs it; it also supports a `-c` flag so I can use it as the backend of a shell programmable completion function.

+`do-over` is a triviality: it runs a certain command every time you hit enter.
+I don't know why I like it so much.

 `dus` is like the standard `du` program, but lists the sizes of files as well as the totals for each directory.  `dus -n` sorts the output by size.